 - Discuss potential candidacy exam topics with advisor

 - Propose Ph.D. committee: the proposed committee must follow the Graduate School and departmental regulations on committee membership for what will become the Ph.D.
 Dissertation Committee

 - Take the candidacy exam in the form of a 45-minute long talk.
 Many students take the candidacy exam in the fall session of the third year.
 However, the candidacy can be deferred until the end of the third year with the approval of the Graduate Advisor.

-Students who are admitted to candidacy will be expected to complete and defend their Ph.D. thesis before the Ph.D. committee to be awarded the degree.
+Students who are admitted to candidacy will be expected to complete and defend their Ph.D. thesis before their Ph.D. committee to be awarded the degree.
 The final examination, which is oral, is administered only after all coursework, research and dissertation requirements have been fulfilled.
-It is expected that students will be prepared to defend by the end of their fourth year in the doctoral program.
+It is expected that students will be prepared to defend by the end of their fifth year in the doctoral program.